 Calvin Prison Initiative is training faithful leaders in a prison context.

-A partnership between Calvin College and Calvin Theological Seminary, the Calvin Prison Initiative (CPI) is a unique program that provides a Christian liberal arts education to inmates at Handlon prison in Ionia, MI.
+A partnership between Calvin College and Calvin Theological Seminary, the Calvin Prison Initiative (CPI) is a unique program that provides a Christian liberal arts education to inmates at the Richard A. Handlon Correctional Facility in Ionia, MI.
 This five-year program results in a bachelor of arts degree from Calvin College in Faith and Community Leadership.
 CPI brings hope, dignity and the opportunity for real accomplishment.

 Student inmates currently enrolled